l3gosi/simple-survey-amino/README.md

 A simple script for survey-bot in Amino

 ## How to use?
+1. Install Amino.Py library
-Open `params.json` and edit fields:
+2. Open `params.json` and edit fields:
 * `"staff_chat"`: The id of the chat questions are going to be sent to
 * `"email"`: email of the bot account
 * `"password"`: password of the bot account